Sm0keee/Sm0keee/README.md

 - 👋 Hi, I’m @Sm0keee
 - 👀 I’m interested in coding computer games  basketball
-- 🌱 I’m currently learning python english
+- 🌱 I’m currently learning python,english
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...